emslade23/EC444-Projects/quest-4/report.md

 4. Successfully traversesA_B in one position or speed Completed
 5. Uses alpha display to show current position or speed Completed
 6. Controlled remotely, start and stop  Completed

-7. Investigative Question: Define what you would want in a better sensor for the vehicle.
+**Investigative Question**: Define what you would want in a better sensor for the vehicle.
 Be very specific in quantifying it’s performance.
 Please cite materials found on the web to support your response.

 ## Solution Design